OutSystems/docs-product/src/develop/ui/patterns/mobile/swipeevents.md

     ![](images/swipeevents-8-ss.png)

-1. Drag an Assign onto the client action, and enter the relevant assignments.
-In this example, so that the number decreases by 1, we set the Variable to **Number**, and enter ``Number - 1`` for the **Value**.
+1. Assign the relevant logic you want the swipe left action to perform.
+In this example, we want the number to decrease by 1 every time the user swipes left.
+To do this, we drag an Assign onto the client action, set the **Variable** to **Number**, and enter ``Number - 1`` for the **Value**.

     ![](images/swipeevents-9-ss.png)